Rathbone Ethical Bond

 The fund does not have an external committee or verification process; it believes this control is provided by accountability to investors and public scrutiny.
 The complete portfolio is published in the Interim and Annual Reports and is also made publicly available monthly.
 Unitholders and others are encouraged to comment on the fund’s holdings and how they view the application of its ethical criteria.

-The investment team have access to a variety of external ESG resources including MSCI, Sustainalytics and Fitch.
+The investment team also have access to a variety of external third party ESG research providers to assist with their credit analysis including MSCI, Sustainalytics and Fitch.

-Greenbank investments’ specialist ethical, sustainable and impact (ESI) team conduct ethical research and apply the fund’s ethical screening criteria.
+Greenbank Investments’ specialist Ethical, Sustainable and Impact (ESI) Research Team conduct ethical research and apply the fund’s ethical screening criteria.
 The team at Greenbank have been at the forefront of developments in the ethical investment industry since 1992, launching one of the first bespoke ethical portfolio services in 1997.
 The fund’s ethical and sustainability framework and methodology have been developed with Greenbank, utilising their many years’ experience of managing private client portfolios as well as providing screening services for the other Rathbones’ sustainable funds (including Rathbone Greenbank Multi-Asset Portfolio funds, the Rathbone Greenbank Global Sustainability Fund and the Rathbone Greenbank Global Sustainable Bond Fund).

-Kate Elliot is Head of Greenbank’s ESI research team, which comprises:
+Kate Elliot is Head of Greenbank Research, which comprises:

 - Sophie Lawrence - Stewardship and Engagement Lead